 |Class 9||Miscellaneous Dangerous Goods||Dry ice, asbestos|

-By following the given safety procedures tips we can steer clear of the risks.
+Safety procedures tips to be steer clear of the risks

 With proper training and following safety measures, a big mishappening of spillage or destruction of harmful elements can be avoided.
 The person handling the objects should get proper training and TDG certificates.
 TDG is the Transportation of Dangerous Goods Act and Regulations that sees the handling and transport of hazardous cargo.
 And the newbies should be made to work under experienced and certified persons or supervisors so that they know how to handle it.